colinjianingxie/ServiceMonitorHelmAutoInstall/README.md

 **Note: Source code for this python script is located inside the repo as well as an example overrides yaml file.**

 1. Copy/Paste or Download the **service_monitor_overrides_generator.py** locally:
+**Note:** I suggest saving the python file in the same directory as the mychart template.

 ```python
 import os
 import yaml